CodePartnersMD/MD301-guide/curriculum/06/FACILITATOR.md

 Use Postman to demonstrate the request to a third-party API specifically the Google Geocoding API.
 Collapse the response object and systematically drill down into the individual properties.
 Remind students that these are strings, numbers, Booleans, arrays, and objects, all of which they have been working with since 201.

 Demonstrate how to request information from the API and only respond with the data the client is expecting.
 They can view the client code base to determine what the response should include.
-Emphasize the fact that they are sending an array of objects to the client, which will then be rendered with Handlebars.
+Emphasize the fact that they are sending JSON to the client, which will then be rendered with Handlebars.

 ## Code skeleton